Back to Selected Work

 • Worked backwards to determine implied growth and margin assumptions

-• Compared implied assumptions to historical performance and analyst estimates
+• Compared implied assumptions to historical performance

 • Assessed reasonableness of market expectations